Sugar Intake Calculator

 Frequently Asked Questions

-Total sugar includes both naturally occurring sugars (like lactose in milk and fructose in whole fruit) and added sugars (sweeteners added during processing or preparation).
+• Total sugar includes both naturally occurring sugars (like lactose in milk and fructose in whole fruit) and added sugars (sweeteners added during processing or preparation).
 Health guidelines target added sugars specifically because they provide calories without beneficial nutrients.
-On US food labels, both are listed separately since 2020.
+On U.S. food labels, both are now listed separately under the modern Nutrition Facts format.